 Get the Best Sciatica Management from Experienced Professionals at Gramercy Pain Center

-At Gramercy Pain Center, we offer effective and safe sciatica pain management guided by Ajay Varma, MD, DABA, DABAPM, and Ali Valimahomed, MD.
+At Gramercy Pain Center, we offer effective and safe sciatica pain management guided by Ajay Varma, MD, DABA, DABAPM.
 Save yourself from the stress of having to endure sciatica pain by entrusting your pain problems to professionals who can certainly help improve your condition.
 Leave your pain problems to us and visit our pain clinic near you or contact us to book a consultation.

 Dr. Varma is a tough cookie, very stern but listens to me and cares about my well being.